caktus/django-project-template/docs/provisioning.rst

 Each project needs to have at least one Salt Master.
 There can be one per environment or a single Master which manages both staging and production.
 The master is configured with Fabric.
 You will need to be able to connect to the server as a root user.
 How this is done will depend on where the server is hosted.
 VPS providers such as Linode will give you a username/password combination.
 Amazon's EC2 uses a private key.
 These credentials will be passed as command line arguments.::

     # Template of the command
-    fab -H <fresh-server-ip> -u <root-user> setup_master10.10.20.1
+    fab -H <fresh-server-ip> -u <root-user> setup_master
     # Example of provisioning 33.33.33.10 as the Salt Master
     fab -H 33.33.33.10 -u root setup_master

 This will install salt-master and update the master configuration file.
 The master will use a set of base states from https://github.com/caktus/margarita using the gitfs root.
 Once the master has been provisioned you should set::

     env.master = '<ip-of-master>'